BigLittle/nvim-p4/README.md

 ## 🧑‍💻 Usage

-`:P4Changes` to see the status of your Perforce workspace.
+`:P4Changes` to see the status of current active client.
 If no client is set, a popup menu will appear.

    | Key     | Action                         |
    | ------- | ------------------------------ |